-With Ramadan falling on April 13 this year in the midst of a pandemic that is far from over, the crisis has certainly changed the way we live and the way we celebrate festive occasions.
-From fasting and shopping to visiting Ramadan bazaars, traveling back to one’s respective hometowns, and breaking fast with family and friends, the usual practices we’ve always done in groups are no longer viable.
-As most states in Malaysia are still under travel restrictions until an indefinite period, all social activities now come with safety guidelines.
-Thanks to the advances of technology, however, we can still shop online, catch up with loved ones virtually, enjoy delicious takeaway food and make the most of this festive period.
+With Ramadan falling on April 2 this year, the way we celebrate festive occasions has certainly changed ever since the pandemic began.
+From fasting and shopping to visiting Ramadan bazaars, traveling back to one’s respective hometowns, and breaking fast with family and friends, the usual practices we’ve always done so freely are now needed to be done with caution.
+Thanks to the advances of technology we can still shop online, catch up with loved ones virtually, enjoy delicious takeaway food and make the most of this festive period as many are still limiting their movements and visits.
 Here at Little Steps, we’ve come up with some alternative ways to celebrate this spiritual month in Kuala Lumpur.

 Get the little ones involved in the kitchen throughout the whole fasting month, and let them help out in making a delicious traditional Ramadan meal.
 Cooking and baking as a family not only strengthens family bonds, it'll create beautiful memories that your kids will remember for many years to come.
 Bring out the cookbooks, and start making delicious Malay kuihs, Raya favorites like rendang, ketupat, lemang and more.
-Alternatively, check out websites like Dish by Ili run by TV personality Ili Sulaiman for Malay dishes or Kuali and Rasa for recipes on Ramadan cookies and dishes.
+Alternatively, check out websites like Resepi Che Nom run by Che Nom for authentic Malay dishes or Kuali and Rasa for recipes on Ramadan cookies and dishes.

 Kuali, click here